ctfs/write-ups-2014/def-con-ctf-qualifier-2014/shitsco/README.md

 ## Write-up

 Shitsco is a small router emulator.
 It allows you to ping, to tracert, to use the shell (Yhea, right! :D) and to set and view variables.

-As we smell something in the variable handling we look into it.
+As we smell a rat in the variable handling we look into it.

 Variables get stored dynamically in a double linked list as shown next.